 How mighty are magnets?

-Working in groups, children conduct three tests with up to five magnets.
+Working in groups, children conduct three tests with different magnets.
 In test one, they use a magnet to attract a paperclip through pieces of paper.
 In test two, children work out how many paperclips or ball bearings their magnet will attract.
 In test three, they measure how much force it takes to separate a magnet and a paperclip using a spring balance.

 What does friction do?